-The directors have made a robust assessment of these principal risks and, together with the Company's Investment Manager, have adopted procedures and strategies to mitigate these risks.
 The Fund has an established Investment Policy, which has been approved and is monitored by the directors.
 The Investment Manager regularly updates the directors on the Company's portfolio and the overall status of the market.
-The directors perform a solvency and investment trust test (for compliance with the requirement to distribute at least 85% of investment income received) before any dividend is declared.
+The directors perform an investment trust test (for compliance with the requirement to distribute at least 85% of investment income received) and a solvency test (in compliance with Jersey company law) before any dividend is declared.